 How to Apply for Private Student Loans

 Even if you qualify for federal student aid, chances are good that you’ll need to borrow more to pay for all the costs associated with attending college.
-This means you may need to turn to private student loans to find the money federal loans won’t provide.
+This means you may need to turn to private student loan companies to find the money federal loans won’t provide.